Walmart Inc.

 |---|---|---|---|

-Leadership Continuity: The Company emphasizes the importance of successfully executing organizational changes, including management transitions within senior leadership, and effectively motivating and retaining associates as critical to business success.
+Leadership Continuity: The Company's ability to successfully execute organizational changes, including management transitions within senior leadership, is critical to business success.

-Board Composition: The Board of Directors has primary responsibility for overseeing risk management, with the Audit Committee specifically delegated oversight for information systems, information security, data privacy, and cybersecurity.
-Several Board members, including Audit Committee members, possess backgrounds or professional experience in risk management, digital platforms, information technology, or cybersecurity.
+Board Composition: The Board of Directors oversees risk management, delegating oversight for information systems, information security, data privacy, and cybersecurity to the Audit Committee.
+Several Board members, including Audit Committee members, have backgrounds in risk management, digital platforms, information technology, or cybersecurity.

 Human Capital Strategy